biagiomattialarosa/biagiomattialarosa.github.io/collaborate.md

 ## Mentoring
 I am available to mentor students on topics related to eXplainable Artificial Intelligence.
 Both international and out-of-country (remote meetings only) and local students are welcome.
-I am open to students at any level (undergrads, masters, PhDs).
-The project and the mentoring style will be adapted to your goals, desires, and background.
+I am open to students at any level (undergraduates, master's, PhDs).
+The project and mentoring style will be tailored to your goals, interests, and background.
 Women, first-generation students, and underrepresented minorities are strongly encouraged to contact me if interested.

-There are several available projects, but I would be happy to help you with your idea if you have any.
+There are several available projects, but I am also happy to support you with your ideas if you have any.
 Below, you can find a list of topics (and related papers) on which I have ideas and projects.

-If you are interested in my supervision, please email me with the subject **[mentoring]**, including some info about you and your interests.
+If you are interested in my supervision, please email me with the subject [mentoring], including some information about yourself and your interests.
 If you are interested in one of the topics listed below, please read the related papers and think about possible extensions.
-Usually, my response time is less than one day.
+I usually respond within one day.